heyjiani/scheduler/README.md

 # Interview Scheduler

-A single page application built using React that allows users to book, update, and cancel appointments throughout a week.
-Users can enter student names and choose from a list of interviewers.
-Axios handles all of the data requests!
+A single page application built using _React_ that allows users to book, update, and cancel appointments throughout a week.
+Users can enter student names and choose from a list of interviewers. _Axios_ handles all the data requests!

-Components were built and tested in a Storybook environment.
-Unit/Integration testing was done in Jest, and end-to-end testing was done in Cypress.
+Components were built and tested in a _Storybook_ environment.
+Unit/Integration testing was done in _Jest_, and end-to-end testing was done in _Cypress_.

 ## Built With